Tonight I watched the movie Courageous.

 I will teach my son to be a gentlemen, to be brave, to serve, and to protect the weak, and to do whatever God leads him to do, by faith.
 I will trust my husband to teach my son to be a man.

-I will teach my my daughter to be strong and dignified, to serve, to be modest, industrious, and how to be a mother and homemaker and to do whatever God leads her to do, by faith.
+I will teach my my daughter to be strong and dignified, to be brave, to serve, to be a mother and homemaker and to do whatever God leads her to do, by faith.

 I will pay attention to my children’s bents so I can nurture them in developing their giftings.